 The Lady of Nam Xuong is a moving legend.
-It’s a favorite story of many young Vietnamese at leisure time.
-However, with the popularity of Internet, this legend is mainly told in the countryside.
+It’s a favourite story of many young Vietnamese at leisure time.
+However, with the popularity of the Internet, this legend is mainly told in the countryside.

 As a nation that has seldom known relief from war, Vietnam’s women have grown accustomed to being left alone and not knowing whether or not they will ever see their husbands alive again.
 The following legend tells the story of a family in such a situation.